 - Local bus services in England – outside Kent, check the relevant council's website for when you can use it.

 - Canterbury Park and Ride (you'll still have to pay for parking).

-You can't use your pass outside of England or on scheduled coach services.
+You can't use your pass outside of England or on scheduled coach services or trains.

 Problems using your pass